evannetwork/archive-edge-server-seed/README.md

 # SmartAgents

-Work more or less the same as the SmartAgents in vanilla ActionHero, with two exceptions:
+SmartAgents work more or less the same as the SmartAgents in vanilla ActionHero, with two exceptions:

+- there is the api.redis object available for local storage

 - there is the api.bcc object available that serves as the interface to the blockchain-core